scala/docs.scala-lang/style/naming-conventions.md

     def myMethod = ...
     var myVariable

-If the member is final, immutable and it belongs to a package or an object, it may be considered a constant (similar to java's `static final` members) in which case the capitalization is like this:
+If the member is final, immutable and it belongs to a package or an object, it may be considered a constant (similar to Java's `static final` members) in which case the capitalization is like this:

     object Container {
         val Constant = 42
     }

-Another example: `Pi` on `scala.math` package
+Another example: `Pi` in `scala.math` package

 ## Type Parameters (generics)